MicrosoftDocs/mixed-reality/mixed-reality-docs/cursors.md

 ![finger cursor](images/finger-cursor.png)<br>

 ## Ray cursor
-The ray cursor is attached to the end of a far pointing ray.
-In Windows Mixed Realiry of immersive headsets, the rays shoot out from motion controllers with a dot cursor at the end.
-In HoloLens 2, we leaverage the mental modal of motion controller rays to have the rays come from the hand palms.
-This makes the interactions modals of "motion controller" and "point and commit with hands" in sync.
-We use the a ring shape to represnet the curosr, instead of a dot, to keep consistant with the finger cursor in HoloLens 2. <br>
+Ray cursors attach to the end of far pointing rays to allow manipulation of objects that are out of hands-reach.
+In Windows Mixed Reality immersive headsets, the rays shoot out from motion controllers and end in dot cursors.
+In HoloLens 2, we leverage the mental model of these motion controller rays and designed hand rays that originate from the palms and end in ring-shaped cursors that are consistent with finger cursors used in direct manipulation. <br>

-Ray cursors attach to the end of far pointing rays.
-In Windows Mixed Reality immersive headsets, the rays shoot out from motion controllers and end in a dot cursor wherever it makes contact with UI.
 ![ray cursor controller](images/ray-cursor-controller.png)
 ![ray cursor hand](images/ray-cursor-hand.png)<br>

 ## Head-gaze cursor
-The head-gaze cursor is a cursor attached at the end of head-gaze vector (an invisible ray controlled by the position and rotation of the head).
-In "head-gaze and commit" model, the head-gaze cursor has to work with other commit inputs, such as air tap gesture and voice commands, to execute the manipulation.
-In HoloLens, users can freely switch between suggested commit inputs.
-In HoloLens 2, users can also switch between "hand rays" and "Head-gaze and commit" excepts using air tap gesture as the way of commit. <br>
+The head-gaze cursor is a dot that attaches to the end of an invisible head-gaze vector that uses the position and rotation of the head to point.
+To execute actions, this pointing cursor is paired with various commit inputs such as air tap, voice commands, dwell, and button press.
+In HoloLens 2, head-gaze is best paired with any commit input that is not air tap, as there will be interaction conflict between air tap and far hand rays. <br>
 ![head gaze cursor hand](images/head-gaze-cursor-hand.png)
 ![head gaze cursor voice](images/head-gaze-cursor-voice.png)<br>